Ferrari, Red Bull seems ahead. Mercedes in trouble – breaking latest news-breakinglatest.news-Breaking Latest News

-Leclerc focused on race simulations, they didn’t go badly but the feeling that Red Bull has raised the bar to very high levels.
-Mercedes, Toto Wolff says they won’t be able to fight for victory at the start.
-Well Alonso

 They talk hard, Laurent Mekies cornered and Charles Leclerc standing.
-In his new role as confessor, the Frenchman is called to have a closer relationship than before with the pilots, to listen to them.
-As soon as he got out of the car, the Monegasque worked on the distance, on the race simulations.
+In his new role as “confessor”, the Frenchman is called to have a closer relationship than before with the pilots, to listen to them.
+The Monegasque has just got out of the car, he has been working on the distance, on the race simulations.
 Not bad.

-No longer a surprise Fernando Alonso, regularly top the Aston Martin designed by ex-Red Bull Dan Fallows and Italian aerodynamicist Luca Furbatto.
-Maybe we will play for the free places behind the big names, which are two for now.
+It’s no longer a surprise Fernando Alonso, regularly top the Aston Martin designed by ex-Red Bull Dan Fallows and Italian aerodynamicist Luca Furbatto.
+Maybe the free places will be played behind the big names, which are two for now.

 Mercedes in trouble